Specification-Driven Generation and Evaluation of Discrete-Event World Models via the DEVS Formalism: Discrete-Event World Models and DEVS

-\paragraph{Executable world models as simulators.} In our framework, an \emph{executable discrete-event world model} is realized as an \emph{simulator}, denoted as $\cM$.
+\textbf{World Models as Simulators.} While $\cW$ defines the abstract rules of the environment, an autonomous agent requires a concrete, interactable software artifact.
+Therefore, in our framework, an executable discrete-event world model is realized as a simulator, denoted as $\cM$.
 It instantiates a concrete interpretation of the world $\cW$, operationalizes its event dynamics, and serves as a predictive substrate for downstream tasks as depicted on the left side of Figure~\ref{fig:complete_pipeline}.

-The simulator is treated as a black-box executable with a fixed input--output interface.
+The simulator is treated as a black-box executable with a fixed input--output interface specification.
 External interventions are drawn from a set $\cA$ and provided as configuration arguments

 which parameterize execution at launch.
 In the warehouse example, these interventions include the number of robots, the choice of dispatching policy, the number of chargers, and the simulation horizon.
 Some tasks additionally provide an optional input stream $\cJ$ specifying exogenous inputs delivered during execution.
 We treat the overall external input to the simulator as the pair $(\cI,\cJ)$.
-Executing $\cM(\cI,\cJ)$ produces observable behavior in the form of an event trace $\cT = (r_1, r_2, \ldots)$ with each trace record $r \in \cT$ being a time-stamped output annotated with the emitting entity,

-For example, this could correspond to an order arrival or a robot completing a charging operation at time $t$.
+Executing $\cM(\cI,\cJ)$ produces observable behavior in the form of an event trace $\cT = (r_1, r_2, \ldots)$ with each record $r = (t, e, \ell, p) \in \mathbb{R}_{\ge 0} \times \cE \times \Omega \times \cP$ being a time-stamped output, This could correspond to an order arrival or a robot completing a charging operation at time $t$.

+\textbf{World Model Synthesis Task.} The task is to generate a simulator $\cM$ from a possibly under-specified \spec{} of a discrete-event world $\cW$. \spec{} encompasses two dimensions: (1) Operational configurations \spec$_{\mathrm{ope}}$ that define the interaction boundaries $(\cI,\cJ)$ and the structured trace format $\cT$; and (2) Behavioral descriptions \spec$_{\mathrm{beh}}$ that specify the causal and temporal dynamics of $\cW$ in natural language.
+The strictness of \spec{} depends on the application context.
+Real-world applications often feature informal or partially implicit \spec{}, allowing the synthesis pipeline to infer reasonable simulation defaults.
+In contrast, for automated benchmarking, we adopt a highly specified regime in which $\cI$, $\cJ$, and $\cT$ are governed by a strict schema.
+This makes the benchmark more challenging and meaningful: a looser \spec{} imposes fewer constraints on the generated simulator $\cM$ and thus makes validation easier, whereas a stricter \spec{} yields richer behavioral obligations and more discriminative checks.
+Our framework is flexible enough for diverse real-world uses while supporting rigorous, automated evaluation under controlled benchmark conditions.